 Starts across from the Municipal Landfill on Dewdney Trunk Road.

 Mt.
-Crickmer Trail – CURRENTLY CLOSED (Hiking only)
+Crickmer Trail – CURRENTLY CLOSED due to active logging (Hiking only)

 Stave Dam Forest Interpretation Trail (Hiking only) *Best printed on 81/2″x14″ paper